 Max Planck Summer Internship

-For more information on these and other research labs, please visit
+For information on our research labs, please visit

-research groups of the Max Planck Institute of Neurobiology (MPIN) and
+research groups of the Max Planck Institute of Biochemistry (MPIB) and

-research groups of the Max Planck Institute of Biochemistry (MPIB).
+research groups of the Max Planck Institute of Biological Intelligence (MPI-BI).

 Please do not contact any lab heads directly.
 If you have questions not answered on this website, please get in touch with the MaxSIP team via email: firstname.lastname@example.org.